geoserver/geoserver.github.io/README.md

    Check one of the previous blog posts so we end up with a consistent format.

-   * GeoTools and GeoWebCache version numbers will need to be supplied
+   * GeoTools and GeoWebCache version numbers will need to be supplied on the command line
-   * Copy and paste "about section" at end of post with links to documentation / proposals / presentations
+   * Check the "about section" at end of post with links to documentation / proposals / presentations

 3. Update ``_config.yml`` (this change will be reflected in ``index.html`` and ``download/index.html``):